-The mission of the Division of Developmental Disabilities (DDD) is to endeavor to make a positive difference in the lives of people eligible for services, through offering quality supports and services that are individual/family driven, stable and flexible, satisfying to the person and his/her family; and able to meet individual needs.
+The Developmental Disabilities Administration (DDA) strives to make a positive difference in the lives of people eligible for services, through offering quality supports and services that are individual/family driven, stable and flexible, satisfying to the person and their family, and able to meet individual needs.
 Supports and services shall be offered in ways that ensure people have the necessary information to make decisions about their options and provide optimum opportunities for success.

-DDD wants eligible clients to experience positive life benefits as described in the DDD Residential Service Guidelines.
+DDA wants eligible clients to experience positive life benefits as described in the Residential Guidelines and the County Guidelines.
 These benefits include:

-- Health and safety; - Personal power and choice; - Personal value and positive recognition by self and others; - A range of experiences which help people participate in the physical and social life of their communities; - Good relationships with friends and relatives; and - Competence to manage daily activities and pursue personal goals.
+- Health and safety; - Personal power and choice; - Personal value and positive recognition by self and others; - A range of experiences which help people participate in the physical and social life of their communities; - Good relationships with friends and relatives; and

+• Competence to manage daily activities and pursue personal goals.